groonga/groonga/doc/source/reference/commands/shutdown.rst

        This is the default.
    * - ``immediate``
+     - .. versionadded:: 6.0.1

-     - Stops immediately even if there are some running commands.
+          Stops immediately even if there are some running commands.

 Return value
 ------------